TerrorJacktyl/jinx-it-project/artefacts/documentation/server/README.md

 # Server Setup

+This is the current server setup.
+You can follow this to setup your deployment in a similar fashion.
+However, if you wish to deploy the codebase to a new infrastructure, follow [this guide](./fresh_deploy.md).

 For more details, there are additional documentation files in the subdirectories and comments in the configuration files.

-The files here are only for documentation, it may not reflect the current server setup.
+The files here are only for documentation, it may be out of sync with the current server setup.

 ## File System